 Note that some emulator vendors, frustrated with the difficulty of connecting to SMT processors, now suggest users install a special emulator connector on target boards (see www.hitex.com for one company's clever approach).
 Even those of us using nothing more than an analyzer should emulate this example.

 Some ICEs include code coverage, a feature that tells you if every line of code executed.
 One study indicated that fully 50% of the code in embedded systems is never tested (after all, error handling, deep IF conditions, complex switch statements all lead to special cases most QA programs can't manage).
-Code coverage instruments insure that test cases do check each possible condition.
+Code coverage instruments ensure that test cases do check each possible condition.

 Hardware-only code coverage tools watch the address bus and log each instruction fetch.
 These will generally log executed addresses with no corresponding code, which typically indicates wandering code.

 Beyond the hardware approaches, write the application defensively.
 For instance, fill your unused interrupt vectors will pointers to a debug routine.
 Configure the tools to set a breakpoint on that routine automatically every time you load the debugger.
 A bad vector will show up immediately, not after the processor executes a million instructions from your data area.

 Seed unused memory with illegal instructions.
 Few apps use every last byte of RAM and ROM; instead of leaving these areas set to random values, take advantage of the one-byte call, illegal instruction, or breakpoint instruction that almost every processor supports.
 On a Z80 it's RST 7; a 68000 has an illegal instruction trap; the 683xx includes a specific breakpoint instruction.
 If the code wanders into one of these unused regions it will take the exception.
 You've wisely (hopefully) set a breakpoint on the exception handler, so will find the problem immediately.